kma3a/football-pool/README.md

 ## Project Configuration

 An example configuration file has been created for you.
-For it take effect you'll need to create a copy of it and rename it to `.footballl-poolrc` and place in the root directory of the project.
+For it take effect you'll need to create a copy of it and rename it to `.football-poolrc` and place in the root directory of the project.
 This is handled by the RC node module.

 This allows you to have separate configuration per environment/dev.